imsudip/wikiphilosophy/README.md

 Use of this software under any "non-free" license is NOT permitted.
 ```

-See the [GNU General Public License](https://github.com/imsudip/sunday_suspense/blob/master/LICENSE) for more details.
+See the [GNU General Public License](https://github.com/imsudip/wikiphilosophy/blob/main/LICENSE) for more details.

 ## Building from Source

 1. If you don't have Flutter SDK installed, please visit official [Flutter](https://flutter.dev/) site.
-2. Fetch latest source code from master branch.
+2. Fetch latest source code from main branch.

 ```
 git clone https://github.com/imsudip/wikiphilosophy.git